LukasJurc/toolkit/README.md

-# "toolkit" - pronounced : 'ˈtuːlkɪt'
+# "toolkit" - pronounced: 'ˈtuːlkɪt'

 toolkit is a small help for students including a GPA calculator and a small dictionary for (beginners) in programming, everything on a GUI.